How to Extract Meeting Action Items into Notion Tasks Automatically (Mac, 2026)

 • Tasks DB: one row per action item (owner, due date, status)

-• Link the two with a relation so you can trace "the tasks that came from this meeting"
+• Link the two with a Relation so you can trace "the tasks that came from this meeting"

 • Owner: a person property, @-mentioned